 - 2.7.3.9.1.
-The ICO must demonstrate that it made reasonable efforts to contract with Indian health care providers located within its operating region(s), including Tribal Health Centers (THC) operated by Michigan's federally recognized tribes and Urban Indian Organizations.
+The ICO must demonstrate that it made reasonable efforts to contract with Indian Health Care Providers located within its operating region(s), including Tribal Health Centers (THC) operated by Michigan's federally recognized tribes and Urban Indian Organizations.
 This is necessary to ensure timely access to services available under the contract for Indian Enrollees who are eligible to receive services from such providers. - 2.7.3.9.2.
-The ICO shall offer Indian Enrollees the option to choose an Indian health care provider as a PCP if the ICO has an Indian PCP in its network that has capacity to provide such services; - 2.7.3.9.3.
-The ICO shall demonstrate that it has sufficient access to Indian health care providers to ensure access to Covered Services for Indian Enrollees;
+The ICO shall offer Indian Enrollees the option to choose an Indian Health Care Provider as a PCP if the ICO has an Indian PCP in its network that has capacity to provide such services;

-- 2.7.3.9.4.
-The ICO shall pay both network and non-network Indian health care providers who provide Covered Services to Indian Enrollees a negotiated rate which shall be no lower than the MDCH fee for service rate for the same service or, in the absence of a negotiated rate, an amount not less than the amount that the ICO would pay for the Covered Service provided by a non-Indian health care provider; - 2.7.3.9.5.
-The ICO shall make prompt payment to Indian health care providers; and - 2.7.3.9.6.
-The ICO shall pay non-network Indian health care providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the ICO would pay to a network FQHC that is not an Indian health care provider.
+- 2.7.3.9.3.
+The ICO shall demonstrate that it has sufficient access to Indian health care providers to ensure timely access to Covered Services for Indian Enrollees; - 2.7.3.9.4.
+The ICO shall pay both network and non-network Indian health care providers who provide Covered Services to Indian Enrollees a negotiated rate which shall be no lower than the MDHHS fee for service rate for the same service or, in the absence of a negotiated rate, an amount not less than the amount that the ICO would pay for the Covered Service provided by a non-Indian health care provider; and - 2.7.3.9.5.
+The ICO shall not reduce payment that is due under Medicaid to the I/T/U or to a health care provider through referral under CHS for furnishing an item or service to an Indian.
+The State must pay these providers the full Medicaid payment rate for furnishing the item or service. - 2.7.3.9.6.
+The ICO shall pay non-network Indian Health Care Providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the ICO would pay to a network FQHC that is not an Indian Health Care Provider. - 2.7.3.9.7.
+The ICO shall not impose enrollment fees, premiums, deductibles, coinsurance, copayments, or similar charges on Indian Enrollees served by an Indian Health Care Provider or through referral under contract health services.